sabareeswarans11/SearchEngine_InvertedIndex/README.md

-# SearchEngine with InvertedIndex TFIDF
+# Keyword Based SearchEngine with InvertedIndex (TFIDF)
 SearchEngine_Inverted Index.ipyn: This is the source code file.
 Which has Four main processing tasks
 1) Scraping text from 6 URL Websites and Store the Preprocessed Text data alone in text file for each HTML pages.
 2) Creating Inverted index and document frequency with Posting locations.